-You could type exit to leave the isolated bash.
+NOTE Type exit to leave the isolated bash environment.

-Configure Integrity Database
+Setting Up the Integrity Database

-You can enable the integrity checking mechanism through the utility to monitor the data integrity of the selected database.
+You can enable the integrity checking mechanism in the Moxa Security utility to monitor the data integrity of selected databases.

 You will first need to use the set-integrity-database command option to create a new database that reflects the current state of the system.